Why we use DMEGC solar panels

 You could save a few quid by going with bargain-basement panels, but it's a false economy.
 Solar panels should last 30+ years, so the extra cost of quality modules like DMEGC gets spread over decades of electricity generation.

-Cheaper panels degrade faster, perform worse in our climate, and often come with inferior warranties from manufacturers who might not be around in 10 years.
-DMEGC are an established company with real backing – if there's ever a warranty claim, they'll still be there to honour it.
+Cheaper panels degrade faster, perform worse in our climate, and often come with warranties from manufacturers who might not be around in 10 years to honour them.
+DMEGC are an established company with real backing, so if there's ever a warranty claim they'll still be there to honour it.

 Battery storage with DMEGC panels

-DMEGC panels work brilliantly with battery storage systems.
-I typically pair them with Solax or AlphaESS batteries, depending on what suits your setup.
+DMEGC panels work well with battery storage systems.
+We typically pair them with Solax or AlphaESS batteries depending on what suits your setup.

 The combination means you can store excess generation during the day and use it in the evening when everyone's home and electricity is expensive.
 During summer, you can run your house almost entirely on solar and stored power.
 In winter, the panels still generate decent amounts and you can top up the battery overnight on cheap tariffs.